 During her 16 years at the helm of the University of Tennessee women's rowing team, Head Coach Lisa Glenn has helped the 18-year-old program mature into a national power.
-Glenn has led the Lady Vols to eight appearances at the NCAA Championships, including four consecutive full-team selections in 2006, 2007, 2008 and 2010.
+Glenn has led the Lady Vols to eight appearances at the NCAA Championships, including four full-team selections in 2006, 2007, 2008 and 2010.
 Only the second coach in Lady Vol rowing history, Glenn has a strong track record of producing stellar student-athletes, both on the water and in the classroom.

 Seven Lady Vols have taken home All-America accolades under Glenn's tutelage.
 Senior Erika Lauderlade was selected as a second-team CRCA All-American in 2012.
 After the 2010 season, Laura Miller was selected as a second team CRCA All-American.
 Former rower Erin-Monique Shelton collected second-team honors for the third consecutive year in 2008, joining Chelsea Pemberton as the only Tennessee rowers to earn All-America distinction three times.
 The 2005 squad saw Andrea Bagwell and Pemberton both named to the second team, while in 2004, Pemberton picked up first-team honors and Kaitlin Bargreen garnered a second-team selection.
 In 2003, the All-American duo was flip-flopped, with Bargreen taking first-team status and Pemberton earning a second-team selection.